steveklebanoff/hardhat-typescript-template/README.md

 ### Run Contract Tests & Get Callstacks

-In one terminal run `npx hardhat node`
+In one terminal run `yarn hardhat node`

-Then in another run `npm run test`
+Then in another run `yarn test`

 Notes: